 The goal isn't just to let customers buy from you but to keep them returning in the future for more purchases.
-Many training and course selling companies are using loyalty program to win users trust.
+Many training and course selling companies are using loyalty programs to win users' trust.

 That's why one of the easiest ways for your e-commerce business to reach this objective is to make your customers feel valued.
 You can do so by offering rewards for every subsequent purchase through a customer loyalty program.

 Loyalty programs not only provide your customers a reason to shop and buy more than they normally should.
 While you can create any form of a loyalty program, it generally manifests itself in a point-based system.